Kinky Boots (musical): Act 1

 Charlie returns to the factory and begins reluctantly laying off his workers.
 Lauren, one of the women on the assembly line, explodes at Charlie when given her notice and stubbornly tells him that other struggling shoe factories have survived by entering an "underserved niche market."
 This gives Charlie an idea ("Land of Lola" {Reprise}), and he invites Lola to come to the factory to help him design a women's boot that can be comfortable for a man ("Charlie's Soliloquy"/"Step One").

-Lola and the angels arrive at the factory, and she is immediately dissatisfied with Charlie's first design of the boot.
-Quickly getting the women of the factory on her side, she draws a quick design of a boot, explaining the most important factor is by far the heel ("The Sex is in the Heel").
-George, the factory manager, realizes a way to make her design practical.
-An impressed Charlie begs Lola to stay until a prestigious footwear show in Milan in three weeks to design a new line of "kinky boots" that could save the factory.
-Lola is reluctant since she is already receiving crass comments from Don, the factory foreman, and some of the other factory workers but is flattered by Charlie's praise and finally agrees.
+Lola and the angels arrive at the factory, and he is immediately dissatisfied with Charlie's first design of the boot.
+Quickly getting the women of the factory on his side, Lola draws a quick design of a boot, explaining that the most important factor is by far the heel ("The Sex is in the Heel").
+George, the factory manager, realizes a way to make Lola's design practical.
+An impressed Charlie begs Lola to stay until a prestigious footwear show in Milan in three weeks, to design a new line of "kinky boots" that could save the factory.
+Lola is reluctant, as he is already receiving crass comments from Don, the foreman, and some of the other workers, but is flattered by Charlie's praise, and finally agrees.

-Charlie announces that the factory will be moving ahead with production on the boots.
+Charlie announces that the factory will be moving ahead with production of the boots.
 He thanks Lauren for giving him the idea and offers her a promotion.
-She accepts and is horrified but thrilled to realize she is falling for him ("The History of Wrong Guys").
+She accepts and is horrified but thrilled to realize that she is falling for him ("The History of Wrong Guys").

 The next day, Lola shows up in men's clothes and is mocked by Don and his friends.
-An upset Lola takes refuge in the bathroom, and Charlie attempts to comfort her.
-Lola explains that her father trained her as a boxer but disowned her when she showed up for a match in drag.
-The two discover their similarly complex feelings toward their fathers, and Lola introduces herself by her birth name: Simon ("Not My Father's Son").
+An upset Lola takes refuge in the bathroom, and Charlie attempts to comfort him.
+Lola explains that his father trained him as a boxer but disowned him when he showed up for a match in drag.
+The two discover their similarly complex feelings toward their fathers, and Lola introduces himself by his birth name: Simon ("Not My Father's Son").

 Nicola and her boss Richard Bailey arrive from London and present Charlie with a plan for the factory that Richard has drawn up: closing it and converting it into condominiums.
 Charlie refuses but is shocked to discover that his father had agreed to this plan before he died, presumably because Charlie was not there to run it.
 He refuses to sell, and soon the workers are celebrating as the first pair of "kinky boots" is finished ("Everybody Say Yeah").